vpasias/osh-multinode-vagrant/README.md

 ## Getting Started

-Setup an Ubuntu 16.04 (Xenial) or Ubuntu 18.04 (Bionic) machine that supports nested virtualization.
+Setup an Ubuntu 20.04 (Focal) machine that supports nested virtualization.
 Clone this repository and follow the directions below.

 **Run all scripts from the root directory of this repository.**